Veterinary Office Simulation - Pattern Matching Mini-Lab

 - For each

-- If you didn't do so in the prior part of this mission,update your code to use pattern matching with
+Animalin the list print out their name.
+If the animal is aDogprint the dog's show name.
+If the animal is aCatprint the cat's name. - If you didn't do so in the prior part of this mission,update your code to use pattern matching with

-to combine the test, declaration, and typecasting into one statement.
+instanceofto combine the test, declaration, and typecasting into one statement.

 Mission 5